SAP-samples/teched2025-AD161/exercises/ex4/README.md

 ## Exercise 4.1 - Log on to Cloud Foundry

-After completing these steps you will have logged on to Cloud Foundry via the Cloud Foundry CLI.
+After completing these steps, you will have logged on to Cloud Foundry via the Cloud Foundry CLI.
 This is necessary to deploy the database part of xtravels to HANA via the CDS CLI in subsequent steps.